nathanrayburn/crypto_labo2/rapport.md

 ## Mode of op

-We can crack the messages, this is due because they both have the same **t** value as the first block.
-Since this variable is encrypted using AES with the same key, both texts have the same keystream.
-Even if the **t** value has changed between blocks.
+We can decrypt the messages because both share the same **t** value in their initial block.
+This value is encrypted using AES under the same key, resulting in identical key streams for both texts, despite any changes in the **t** value across subsequent blocks.

 ---
 c1 and c2 are the ciphertexts, IV_1 and IV_2 are the initialization vectors.
 If t equals t2, it means that the same key (**t**) and IV were used for both encryptions.